Sunday, November 20, 2016

 Crim City Root Beer (#57, rated 6.5 out of 12)

-Crim City Soda is a subsidiary of Double D Beverage Company.
-Double D Beverage Company was founded in 2005.
-It is a Canadian company located in British Columbia.
+Crim City Soda is a subsidiary of Double D Beverage Company, a Canadian company founded in 2005 and headquartered in British Columbia.

-“The Crime City Soda (CCS) Root Beer is in a league of its own… it's a premium craft root beer enhanced with Yucca Root Extract that really delivers a smooth, creamy taste.
+“The Crime City Soda (CCS) Root Beer is in a league of its own… It's a premium craft root beer enhanced with Yucca Root Extract, delivering a smooth, creamy taste.
 Our Renegade character is smirking as he always sees the other guys getting the cuffs, even though he's usually the one doing all the damage.
-If you're a true root beer aficionado, Renegade Root Beer is you must have.”
+If you're a true root beer aficionado, Renegade Root Beer is a must-have.”
 Sounds like teenage gamer grammar!

 Nutrition 12 oz. serving (from the bottle)